Palfore/OSRSmath/README.md

 ### 3. Documentation

-Documentation doesn't really exist regarding the math behind osrs.
-This project aims to provide a [document](https://github.com/Palfore/OSRSmath/blob/master/osrsmath/docs/latex/main.pdf) that attempts to fill this gap.
+This project attempts to maintain a [Main Manuscript](https://github.com/Palfore/OSRSmath/blob/master/osrsmath/docs/latex/main.pdf) that outlines the mathematics of OSRS.

 ## Installing